Hi, I'm Simon Robin Stephens – a watercolour artist living and working in Carshalton, South London.

 I live in Carshalton, South London – an area rich with hidden heritage and quiet beauty.
 The historic ponds, the ancient churches, the forgotten corners of suburban Surrey – these are my subjects.

-My Carshalton Scenes collection celebrates these local landmarks.
+My South London collection celebrates these local landmarks – from Carshalton's historic ponds to hidden corners of suburban Surrey.
 Many locals have never really looked at the beauty that surrounds them.
 My paintings invite them to pause and see their neighbourhood with fresh eyes.

 I work primarily in watercolour on 100% cotton paper.
 The medium's fluidity mirrors water itself – unpredictable, organic, alive.
 You can't force watercolour to do what you want; you have to dance with it.